All Episodes

 We hear all day long pessimistic stories about shortages of this or that.

-We're gonna deplete the oceans of all edible fish in 30 years or whatever the hell stupid notion it was, and we've been hearing these kinds of stories for years, that we're destroying species.
+We're going to deplete the oceans of all edible fish in 30 years or whatever the hell stupid notion it was.

-It always amazes me when I actually stop to think about it, just visit a grocery store for credit and imagine how many grocery stores there are in this country.
+It always amazes me when I actually stop to think about it.

-Look at the food production in this country alone, and look at the relative cheap price that food is in grocery store.
+Look at the food production in this country alone and look at the relative cheap price that food is in grocery store.

-I mean, you can find high price items in there, but the bare essentials, um, market basket price is uh is it because people have to eat.
+I mean, you can find high-price items in there, but the bare essentials.

-I mean, there's there's not a whole lot of room for price gouging there unless you go to gourmet places and that kind of thing.
+I mean, there's not a whole lot of room for price gouging there unless you go to gourmet places and that kind of thing.

-Even that they're available if you want it.
+Even that, they're available if you want it.

-It's just, I don't know, sometimes it just blows me away.
+It's just, I don't know, sometimes it just blows me away because I don't have anything to do with producing it.

 There are people that do.

-And uh I don't know, some I'm just in awe.
+I'm just in awe.

 Look at how many automobiles there are in a used car lot.

-Look at how many automobiles there are in junkyards.
+Look at how many automobiles there are in junk yards.

 Even with all the assaults on the food business that there have been.